ligato/site/content/architecture/lig-framework-overview.md

 ### Agentctl

 Agenctl is a CLI command line tool for managing and interacting with the software components of the Ligato framework.
-The CLI that enables the developer or operator to check status, control VPP, view models, configure logs, gather metrics, and includes commands for a select or complete system dump.
+The CLI enables the developer or operator to check status, control VPP, view models, configure logs, gather metrics, and includes commands for a select or complete system dump.

-{{< figure src="/images/ligato/agentctl.svg" class="image-center figcaption"caption="Agentctl" >}}
+{{< figure src="/images/ligato/agentctl.svg" class="image-center figcaption"caption="" >}}

 <div style="padding-top: 50px">
                         <div style="text-align: center">